statisticianinstilettos/niche_perfume_chatbot/README.md

 Niche perfumes are defined as rare perfumes created by small, boutique perfume houses.
 Much like wine, there is a whole subculture that comes with its own detailed and poetic vocabulary used to describe these highly specialized perfumes.
 As a perfume lover and a data scientist, the unusual and highly descriptive language used in the niche perfume community inspired me to use natural language processing to create a chatbot to help me discover perfumes I might want to purchase myself.

+For code to run this chatbot recommender yourself, clone this repo and check out `run_model.ipynb`

 # The Chatbot

 I created a chatbot that uses Doc2Vec and Latent Semantic Analysis to represent the perfumes in latent space, and information retrieval to recommend perfumes.
 I set out to overcome a challenge in document retrieval and chatbots.
 I wanted the recommendations to take into account both my likes <i>and</i> dislikes.
 If I tell the chatbot "I like roses" I did not want to see the same recommendations if I had said "I hate roses".
 I needed to take sentiment into account.